-The Blue Danube River Cruise for Solo Travelers
+The Blue Danube River Cruise on the William Wordsworth

 All rates are total price not including airfare and all cabins will be sold as single occupancy.